burningion/katacoda-tracing-datadog/autodiscovery-with-kubernetes/step2.md

-# Adding Services to Our Existing Cluster
+# Adding Services to Our Cluster

 You can `kubectl apply -f <filename>` for each one of the remaining files in the YAML directory, and we should see our entire cluster spin up.